 Forensic Geology/Petrography is not a new tool in the construction industry; however, it is generally not a well-known discipline.
-Observations detailed in this presentation are not typically covered during University geological studies.
+Observations detailed in this presentation are not typically covered during university geological studies.
 Most of these skills are learned on the job and do require a minimum of 5 years of experience directly under a Petrographer to earn a Petrographer title.
 This presentation will provide the standards followed, typical observations, and a few fun projects.
-Petrography has proven a beneficial tool in the assessment of concrete and construction stone to aide in engineering and construction applications.
+Petrography has proven a beneficial tool in the assessment of concrete and construction stone to aid in engineering and construction applications.

 Attendees will receive CEUs at no cost, thanks to sponsorship by JEOL.
 For more information, see the CEU Credits section below.

 Chris Braaten, PG, CPG, is a Senior Petrographer/Geologist at American Engineering Testing, Inc. He graduated from the University of Minnesota-Duluth with degrees in Geological Sciences and Environmental Studies.
 He has spent 15 years with American Engineering, holding positions in the Construction Materials Department as a Field Technician, Bridge Inspector, and Aggregate Laboratory Coordinator.
 For the last 9 years he has held a Petrographer position in the Petrography/Chemistry Department.
 He has performed petrography on construction aggregate from 46 US States and 17 different countries/territories.